FancyBanana/TF2-EasyScript/README.md

          sa_<function_name>  //key press event alias
         -se_<function_name>  //keyup event alias

    that are used to call alias in user scripts.
-Please notice that all these are the same function name with different prefixes.
+Please notice that all these are the same aliases name with different prefixes.

 Here are couple of simple examples with key press events detailed: